-A Special Request for our Local History Collections
+A Special Request for Local History Artifacts

 Family Museum Passes

 All passes guarantee free general admission (special programs and/or exhibits may require additional costs to you).
 Passes are available to resident library cardholders ONLY for a 3-day period; the fine is $10.00 per day if returned late to ensure that other patrons are not left waiting for their opportunity to use the passes.
 The passes cannot be put on hold and patrons must come to the Library to see if they are available to be checked out.
-For complete details/rules, please contact Jill Cronin at Ext.
-109 or 110.

 For complete details on museums included/rules, please contact Jill Cronin at Ext.
 103.